csabapalfi/pagespeed-insights-scripts/README.md

 * Even if not 100% accurate **metrics in the red highlight genuine/urgent problems**
 * Use the scores to **look for longer term trends and bigger changes**
 * Reduce variability by forcing AB tests, doing multiple runs, etc
-* but even reduced variability is not removing inherent inaccuracies
+* Even reduced variability is not removing inherent inaccuracies
-* Use the pagespeed-score cli (this repo/module) to reduce/identify variability and to investigate inaccuracies
+* Use the `pagespeed-score` cli to reduce/identify variability and to investigate inaccuracies

-## Google PageSpeed Insights (PSI) score and metrics CLI
+## How metrics are estimated?

+## `pagespeed-score` cli

 [![Build Status](https://travis-ci.org/csabapalfi/pagespeed-score.svg?branch=master)](https://travis-ci.org/csabapalfi/pagespeed-score/)
 [![Coverage Status](https://coveralls.io/repos/github/csabapalfi/pagespeed-score/badge.svg?2)](https://coveralls.io/github/csabapalfi/pagespeed-score)

+Command line toolkit to get a speed score and metrics via the Google PageSpeed Insights API or a local Lighthouse run.

 ```
 $ npx pagespeed-score --runs 3 https://www.google.com